jamesbieber/Sprint-Challenge--Hash-BC/answers.md

 # This prevents an attack because no single computer or even system of computers would be able to beat the collective power of all other miners to

 # be able to alter the chain.
-And even if they do, you can verify it simply.
+In order for someone to alter the chain, they would need 51% of the mining power.